reevald/tfdf-ft-pipeline/README.md

 </div>
 <hr/>

-This project demonstrates how to build a machine learning pipeline for train and tuning TFDF on [ImproveYou](https://github.com/reevald/improveyou) dataset with the technologies of TensorFlow Extended (TFX), TensorFlow Decision Forest (TFDF), KubeFlow and Vertex AI (GCP).
+This project demonstrates how to build a machine learning pipeline for training and tuning TFDF on the [ImproveYou](https://github.com/reevald/improveyou/tree/main/mlops) dataset using the technologies of TensorFlow Extended (TFX), TensorFlow Decision Forest (TFDF), Kubeflow, and Vertex AI (GCP).

 ## Workflow CI-CD & Compile